 masterclass in comedy

-imagine you have an unlimited budget, a team of talented individuals, and a passion to do whatever the hell you want. that’s Nichijou for you.
+take me back!imagine having an unlimited budget, a team of absurdly talented people, and the will to do whatever the hell you want. that’s Nichijou.

-how does a show without plot be executed so brilliantly, is what i keep asking myself every time i try to explain this anime.
-Nichijou takes the mundane aspects of everyday life and amplifies them to absurd levels. even the most trivial situations can lead to hilariously over-the-top outcomes.
+a show without plot shouldn’t work this well, yet Nichijou executes it seamlessly. it takes the most mundane parts of everyday life and amplifies them to absurd levels. even the most trivial situations can lead to hilariously over-the-top outcomes.

 trolling done right